 63 people arrested

-During the operation, 63 people were arrested, 48 of whom were in prison, 14 under house arrest and 1 with a ban on residing in the municipality of Naples.
+During the operation, 63 people were arrested, 48 of whom were in prison, 14 under house arrest, and 1 banned from residing in the municipality of Naples.
 Another suspect was arrested in France thanks to a European arrest warrant.

 A hard blow to organized crime

-Today's operation represents a severe blow to organized crime that profits from counterfeiting and the trade of counterfeit money.
-The use of significant investigative and operational resources demonstrates the Carabinieri's commitment to combating this type of crime that damages the economy and the safety of citizens.
+Today's operation represents a severe blow to organized crime, which profits from the counterfeiting and trade of counterfeit currency.
+The deployment of significant investigative and operational resources demonstrates the Carabinieri's commitment to combating this type of crime, which damages the economy and the safety of citizens.